Requirements When Buying Life Insurance For A Grandparent

 Life insurance companies require beneficiaries to have an insurable interest when buying coverage for a family member.
 Insurable interest is whether or not the beneficiary would suffer a financial loss due to the insured’s death.

-A grandchild’s most common insurable interest is to cover their grandparent’s funeral costs, medical bills, and other end-of-life expenses (there are other reasons).
+A grandchild’s most common insurable interest is to cover their grandparent’s funeral costs, medical bills, and other end-of-life expenses.

-That said, burial insurance coverage up to $50,000 requires no explanation regarding why you want the insurance.
-However, if you want more than $50,000, you may need to demonstrate how their death would cause a financial burden to justify higher amounts such as $75K.
+That said, burial insurance coverage up to $100,000 requires no explanation regarding why you want the insurance.
+However, if you want more than $100,000, you must demonstrate how their death would cause a financial burden.

-What Is The Best Life Insurance For A Grandparent?
+What Type Of Life Insurance Is Best For A Grandparent?

 Final expense insurance is likely the best life insurance for your grandmother or grandfather since covering funeral expenses is why most grandkids want to insure their grandparents.